MicrosoftDocs/win32/desktop-src/SecCrypto/signers-newenum.md

-﻿---
+---
-Description: 'The \_NewEnum property of Signers retrieves an IEnumVARIANT interface on an object that can be used to enumerate the collection.
-This property is hidden within Visual Basic Scripting Edition (VBScript).' ms.assetid: '99d7ddd3-a552-4125-b220-d1b28f20d1ed'
+Description: The \_NewEnum property of Signers retrieves an IEnumVARIANT interface on an object that can be used to enumerate the collection.
+This property is hidden within Visual Basic Scripting Edition (VBScript). ms.assetid: 99d7ddd3-a552-4125-b220-d1b28f20d1ed
-title: 'Signers.\_NewEnum property'
+title: Signers.\_NewEnum property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Signers.\_NewEnum property